eclipse-ee4j/starter/README.md

 `mvn install tomee:run`

-If you wat to createa new template project you can run:
+If you want to create a new template project you can run:

 ```
 curl --location --request POST 'http://localhost:8080/starterapi_war/starter/v1' \